marektichy/trits-core/README.md

 1\) If the winning arm is **G**, the entire total goes to the **Bank**

-2\) If the winning side is **F** or **S**, **3** coins (a triple !) are send back to the game seeder.
+2\) Triple nominal is send to the seeded.

-3\) The total\* of what is left on the table after 1) and 2) is distributed according to the following rules:

--   All the coins put on the winning side by the winners are reimbursed
--   The rest goes to the winner
+3\) The rest goes to the winner

-\*4) When the total is not divisible, the modulo goes to the Bank

 The Bank and the Dashboard
 ==========================

 The Trits game is fully transparent - meaning that each game can be completely backtracked by inspecting the IOTA Tangle.
-The random “three sided dice throw” results are in fact derived deterministically from the Tangle actual state, thus using the Tangle as a kind of pseudo-random number generator with a history.
+The assignment of the Bank's arm and dice throws are done in a <a href="https://en.wikipedia.org/wiki/Provably_fair">provably fair</a> manner .

 The Bank maintains the incentives – it keeps the game going.
 It’s not there to make a profit.

 There are always 23 (John Nash's favourite prime number) tables named after biggest cities on which the Trits game can be played, and their status is displayed on the public dashboard.
 The 24th called Atlanta is a sandbox.
-The Bank’s role is to keep them all active, if possible, by seeding new games and adding the bonus to thenewly seeded games.
+The Bank’s role is to keep them all active by adding the bonus, and if necessary, by seeding new games.

 Good Luck
 =======

-Your odds of winning in The Trits game are equal to the theoretical maximum.
-The house edge is practically **0%**, while the wins at the individual games are reasonably high.
-Even if you loose, the money is not lost forever, as it can always be won back in future games.
+Your odds of winning in The Trits game are the theoretical maximum.
+The house edge is zero, while the wins at the individual games can be quite high.
+Even if you loose, just initiate a new game and watch - you have got a 66% chance of tripling your bet.
+That's **33% profit guaranteed** - a money printing machine dream come true :-).

 If you have to gamble, this is your safest home.